Finding car insurance fronting a tempting option? Read on to learn if it really is a good idea.

 With car insurance being so expensive for drivers under 25, and P platers, it can be tempting to get insured under a parent's’ name instead.

-Car insurance fronting, as it’s sometimes called, can be a good idea at times, but has some downsides too.
+Car insurance fronting, as it’s sometimes called, might seem like a good idea but the reality is that you're committing insurance fraud.

 What do I need to know about car insurance fronting?

 It it possible?
 Yes.
 Will it void your parent’s car insurance and lead to claims being denied?
-It might.
+Probably.
 Is a good money-saving decision?
 Sometimes.

 Generally, car insurance fronting under your parent’s name is only a realistic option in a few circumstances, because in accordance with policy terms a car’s main driver will generally need to be the policyholder.